SyedJunaidAli1/Todothat/README.md

 - [x] Changes Made for emails
 - [x] fix issue of deployment
 - [x] move trigger.dev fnc to production
+- [x] password reset url for production is localhost3000 fix for it

 #not working bc of layout changes